 Our occupancy costs are mainly comprised of rental expense for our stores, which has generally increased in Canada over the years.
-While we continue to feel the upward pressure on lease rates in certain markets, where demand for prime locations is strong and/or vacancy rates are low, the Corporation believes that it is generally able to negotiate leases at competitive market rates.
-Typically, leases are signed with base terms of ten years and one or more renewal options of five years each.
+While we continue to feel some pressure on lease rates in certain markets, where demand for prime locations is strong and/or vacancy rates are low, the Corporation believes that it is generally able to negotiate leases at competitive market rates and does not anticipate material rate increases in the short to medium term.
+Typically, store leases are signed with base terms of ten years and one or more renewal options of five years each.

-We strive to maintain a sustainable gross margin within a range of 36% to 37% on a yearly basis, where we believe we can achieve a healthy balance between maximizing value for the shareholders and offering a compelling value to our customers.
+We strive to maintain a sustainable gross margin, preferably within a range of 36% to 37% on a yearly basis, where we believe we can achieve a healthy balance between maximizing value for the shareholders and offering a compelling value to our customers.
+In any given quarter, the gross margin may fall outside of this target range, as a result of fluctuations in product margins, as we refresh approximately 25% of our offering on an annual basis, and/or fluctuations in logistics and transportation costs, among other factors, but the goal remains to actively manage the gross margin to keep it within the range of 36% to 37% over the longer term.